arlonproj/arlon/docs/help.md

+# Help with MkDocs
-# Welcome to Arlon documentation with MkDocs
+Welcome to Arlon documentation with MkDocs

 For full documentation visit [mkdocs.org](https://www.mkdocs.org).